ALmsq/react-simple-state-lab/README.md

 ## Introduction

 Let's jump right into working with state.
-For this lab, we are going to render a matrix, or grid, of squares.
+For this lab, we are goin to render a matrix, or grid, of squares.
 Each square will have only a background color.
 When clicked, the square will change colors.